Shantanu35/Competitive-Coding-Tricks/README.md

         }
     }
 ```
-or you can use Use Sieve of Eratosthenes
+or you can use Sieve of Eratosthenes

 #### 14. LCM of a number
 ```